dothereading/newspaper-title-fine-tuning/README.md

 # newspaper-title-fine-tuning
 Using titles of newspaper articles since 1989 from countries all over the world to predict conflict by country with sentence transformers.
-Will need df_merged.csv (produced from conflict forecast pipeline), and df_corpus.csv, an internal document of newspaper articles from all over the world.
+Will need `df_merged.csv` (produced from conflict forecast pipeline), and `df_corpus.csv`, an internal document of newspaper articles from all over the world.

  * `01_titlecleaner.py` : uses the spaCy library to clean the titles, removing country names, people, etc. Produces `titlescleaned.csv` and `titles_cleanedcombined.csv`.
  * `02_finetune.py` : fine tunes a sentence transformer model to make predictions on hard onset.
 Model is automatically saved.